TasengMancheykhun/computer_architecture_notes/README.md

       * Only load pages on demand, not in advance

     * *Dirty bit*:
       * Dirty bit tells the OS if any page frame in the RAM has been modified.
 Dirty bit becomes 1 when modified, else 0.
 Dirty bit makes sure changes are not lost in the event of page replacement.

+ * Associative Memory:
+   * Also called Content-Addressable Memory (CAM)
+   * Allows data to be retrieved based on its content rather than its specific memory address
+   * Search keywords/patterns, instead of providing memory address
+   * Used in cache memory, networkd routers and applications where fast search is needed.

 * Networking
   * Communication System